 Master of Music Performance Level: Repertoire prepared should include five selections, with at least one selection in each of the following languages: English, French, German, and Italian.
 Two selections must be arias (one may be from an oratorio), and three must be art songs.

-Doctoral Level: To be accepted into the Doctor of Musical Arts program in Voice Performance, students must prepare an audition program consisting of between twenty and twenty-five minutes of music.
+Doctoral Level: To be accepted into the Doctor of Musical Arts program in Voice Performance, students must prepare six pieces.
+Faculty will hear a minimum of two selections.
 Selections should be made in a variety of styles, and include songs and arias in English, French, Italian, and German.
 At least one opera or oratorio aria, but no more than a total of three arias should be included.
-Students should not expect to sing the entire program.
-During the audition, in addition to singing, applicants to the DMA program will be asked to discuss in 2-3 minutes their research interests.
-Applicants will also be asked to recite 4-5 lines of poetry in French, German, and Italian.

 Teaching Fellows Application and Awarding Process

-• A 30’ video recording of a lesson, including both vocal exercises and the coaching of repertoire.
+- A video recording of a lesson (25-35 minutes long), including both vocal exercises and the coaching of repertoire.
+Videos shorter than 25 minutes or longer than 35 minutes will not be considered.

 *It is assumed these will be consecutive years.